 When it comes to research chemicals, nothing rings bells like Etizolam.

-It’s been around for decades, but has only recently gained popularity as a recreational drug, similar to Xanax.
+It’s been around for decades, but has gained massive popularity in recent years as a recreational drug, similar to Xanax.

-In this article, we’ll discuss everything you need to know about this unique substance, including:
+In this article, we’ll discuss everything you need to know about Etizolam, including:

 - What It Is